Freethorpe: Geography

-Freethorpe falls within the constituency of Broadland and is represented at Parliament by Jerome Mayhew MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Broadland.
+According to the 2021 census, Freethorpe has a population of 1,053 people which shows an increase from the 995 people recorded in the 2011 census.

+Freethorpe is located within the Norfolk Broads.

 All Saints' Church

 Freethorpe's parish church is one of Norfolk's remaining 124 round-tower churches, with the tower dating from the Twelfth Century and the remainder of the church dating from the Thirteenth Century.
+All Saints' is located within the village on 'The Green' and has been Grade II listed since 1962.
+The church still holds church services twice a month.

-The church was restored in the Nineteenth Century by Anthony Salvin at the behest of Richard Henry Vade Walpole, Lord of the Manor of Freethorpe.
+All Saints' was restored in the Nineteenth Century by Anthony Salvin at the behest of Richard Henry Vade Walpole, Lord of the Manor of Freethorpe.
 The stained-glass inside the church was installed by Thomas Willement and Clayton and Bell and largely glorify the Walpole family.

 Freethorpe also has a Methodist Chapel that holds regular church services and seats up to 150 people.

 Amenities

 The majority of local children attend Freethorpe Community Primary School, which was rated as 'Good' by Ofsted in 2016 which was subsequently upheld in 2019.